opensearch-project/opensearch-migrations/README.md

 ## Setup for commits

-Developers must run the "install_githooks.sh" script in order to add the pre-commit hook, which runs a linting command on the `*.py` files.
+Developers must run the "install_githooks.sh" script in order to add any pre-commit hooks.
+At the moment, one pre-commit hook will be installed which runs a linting commandon the `*.py` files.

 ## Traffic Capture

-The TrafficCapture directory hosts a set of projects designed to facilitate the proxying and capturing of HTTP traffic, which can then be offloaded and replayed to other HTTP server(s).
+The TrafficCapture directory hosts a set of projects designed to facilitate the proxying and capturing of HTTP traffic, which can then be offloaded and replayed to other HTTP(S) server(s).

 More documentation on this directory including the projects within it can be found here: [Traffic Capture](TrafficCapture/README.md)